tonethar/IGME-330-Master/notes/node-and-web-services-2.md

   - Display multiple quotes
   - Parse the first command line argument, and only show that number of quotes
   - Make **index.js** a command line script (tool) named **design-quotes** that we can run from anywhere just by typing `design-quotes`
-- Also be sure that everything is formatted nicely - add spacing where appropriate
+- Also be sure that everything is formatted nicely - add spacing where appropriate - reminder `\n` is a new line

 **ZIP and POST to Dropbox**
 <hr><hr>